These Circus Cats Will Jump Through Hoops — Thanks To Training (And Treats)

 Honestly, I'd never seen anything like it.
 Here's a taste, from their appearance on America's Got Talent.

 So I met with the Savitskys — along with a gorgeous white cat named Linda — in a tiny basement room at Lincoln Center in New York.
-Svitlana doesn't speak any English, so her daughter Maryna spoke for both of them.
+Svitlana doesn't speak any English, so her daughter, Maryna, spoke for both of them.
 (Linda occasionally chimed in.)

 All of their cats are adopted or rescued, Maryna said.
 Her mother has "a good eye" for which cats have potential.